isdrk/spdk/doc/jsonrpc.md

 #### Parameters

-This RPC method accepts no parameters
+This method has no parameters.

 #### Response